-September 11, 2009 Marin Civic Center, San Rafael, California
+September 11, 2009 Marin Veteran’s Memorial Auditorium, San Rafael, California

 Metallica Moonalice poster by Chris Shaw